Yasuo Build Guide by RoseOfInnistrad

 |Twisted Fate||You can Wind Wall his whole kit.
 0 mobility in lane.
 He'll likely roam, be sure to push like hell when he does, and to call mia.|

-Hi there, my name's Master Rose (IGN: Sexy 10 Year Old), a peak Plat 5 player on the NA server, and I'm going to share my personal playstyle on one of my favourite champions, Yasuo.
+Hi there, my name's Master Rose (IGN: Osiria), a peak and current Diamond 3 player on the NA server, and I'm going to share my personal playstyle on one of my favourite champions, Yasuo.
 I've taken notice to the idea that he can be played in all lanes and as all roles, not necessarily easily or well, yet, possible, and can have great success even in unconventional roles.
 So, without further ado, let's get into it because there's a lot to learn.
 In addition to Yasuo specific mechanics, I'll also give a minor introspection to warding and keybinds.

 Before talking about any of Yasuo's item paths and roles, it's very important to have a good understanding of what Yasuo can do and can excel at based on his kit.